How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 4. Click "Select All" → "Add to List" → Create new list with a descriptive name

-Critical failure point: Apollo's credit system is complex.
+Critical setup risk: Apollo's credit system is complex.
 Each email reveal costs 1 credit, but phone numbers cost 8 credits each and are often inaccurate (user feedback from G2 reviews, April 2026).
 For email-only outbound, you're fine.
 If you're planning call sequences, verify a sample of 10-20 phone numbers before burning credits on a full list.
-Real-world email accuracy runs at 65-70% versus Apollo's advertised figures, so expect 15-25% bounce rates on Apollo-sourced contacts.
+Real-world contact accuracy varies by market versus Apollo's advertised figures, so expect bounce rates vary on Apollo-sourced contacts.

 Step 3: Create Your First Sequence (Day 8, 1-2 hours)